Hyperfunctions in $A$-model Localization: Discussion

-The stationary phase localization techniques presented here likely generalize to other settings, and may prove useful in addressing certain unsatisfactory aspects of supersymmetric localization techniques employing JK residue type prescriptions.
-In particular, the JK residue prescription applies most transparently to gauge theories with charged matter obeying specific criteria.
-Although extensions to pure gauge theories are conceivable \cite{Benini:2016hjo}, alternative localization techniques offer conceptual and technical advantages \cite{Leeb-Lundberg:2023jsj}.
-Furthermore, the JK residue prescription requires prior knowledge of the charges of dynamical chiral multiplets, which likely obstructs the weak gauging of global symmetries at the level of the localized partition function \cite{Griguolo:2024ecw}.
-Several localization computations that use a JK residue type prescription are promising candidates for generalizing stationary phase localization techniques.
+The stationary phase localization techniques presented here likely generalize to other settings.
+As pointed out in \cite{Griguolo:2024ecw}, such extensions may prove useful in addressing unsatisfactory aspects of supersymmetric localization techniques employing JK residue type prescriptions.
+In particular, the JK prescription appears to apply only to gauge theories with charged matter.
+It requires a priori knowledge of the charges of the dynamical matter multiplets, and the charge data must satisfy specific conditions.
+These requirements likely obstruct the weak gauging of global symmetries at the level of the localized partition function, as noted in \cite{Griguolo:2024ecw}.
+Although extensions to theories lacking the requisite charge data are conceivable \cite{Benini:2016hjo,Closset:2015rna}, they require ad hoc modifications of the JK prescription, whereas alternative localization techniques offer conceptual and technical advantages \cite{Leeb-Lundberg:2023jsj}.
+Several localization computations that use JK residue type prescriptions are promising candidates for generalizing stationary phase localization techniques.
 Examples include $\Omega$-deformed $\mathcal{N}=(2,2)$ GLSMs on $S^{2}$ \cite{Closset:2015rna}, $A/2$-twisted $\mathcal{N}=(0,2)$ GLSMs on $S^{2}$ \cite{Closset:2015ohf}, four-dimensional twisted $\mathcal{N}=2$ theories on toric Kähler manifolds \cite{Bershtein:2015xfa}, and five-dimensional $\mathcal{N}=1$ indices \cite{Hosseini:2018uzp}.
 A key aspect of any such generalization would be to demonstrate, via hyperfunction theory, the equivalence between the distributional and complex contour integral descriptions of observables.

 In upcoming work, we consider extensions to non-abelian gauge groups and $\Omega$-deformed $\mathcal{N}=(2,2)$ GLSMs.
 The former extension would begin with gauge group $\text{SU}(2)$, and likely leverage the insights from the localization computations involving non-abelian gauge groups in \cite{Leeb-Lundberg:2023jsj,Griguolo:2024ecw}.
 After deriving a distributional integral description of observables for non-abelian $A$-twisted $\mathcal{N}=(2,2)$ GLSMs, one could attempt to recover the partition function as a sum over solutions of the Bethe ansatz equations \cite{Benini:2016hjo,Nekrasov:2014xaa}.
 Applying a stationary phase version of supersymmetric localization to $\Omega$-deformed $\mathcal{N}=(2,2)$ GLSMs on $S^{2}$ would complement the results of \cite{Closset:2015rna}, and the key point would be to ensure the $\Omega$-deformation parameter does not spoil any of the arguments leading to a distributional integral description of observables.
 In both cases, we aim to verify the localization computation by evaluating at least one distributional observable, then relating the distributional and contour integral descriptions of observables through hyperfunctions.